 The Bixby Bridge offers an impressive view of the bridge and pacific ocean from north side.
 It gets very crowded, and there is very limited parking, so be patient when trying to find a spot.
 Also, I saw many people VERY close to the edge where they could fall off the cliff.
 Be smart and safe!

-Carmel by the Sea is just north of Big Sur, and it has a really cute little downtown with many shops and restaurants.
+Just north of Point Lobos is Carmel by the Sea, which is a really cute little downtown with many shops and restaurants.
 We walked around the shops, and then we walked down to the beach to take in the views.

 17 Mile Drive

 17-Mile Drive is located just north of Carmel in Monterey, and it is a winding 17 mile road that you have to pay $10.50 to enter, and then you can view the beautiful beaches, cypress trees, 5 golf courses, and expensive homes.